-Bragg Creek - Calgary nearby communities overview
+Bragg Creek - Calgary neighbourhoods and nearby communities

 Bragg Creek, with a population of about 1000, is 40 kilometres west of Calgary.
 It is just southwest of the junction of Highway 22 and Highway 8 (the extension of Richmond Road), from where Sarcee Trail meets Glenmore Trail, in Calgary.
 The town was named in 1911 after Albert W. Bragg, who homesteaded here in 1894.
 This rustic little village is nestled between the edge the foothills and the T'suu T'ina Nation (Sarcee) Indian reserve, which extends from the city of Calgary.